cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-operator/Development/releasing.md

 1. Edit the draft release on Github and publish it

 Try not to push to the pipeline again, until step 4 is completed.
 The 'release' job will always take the most recent artifacts from S3.
 Maybe pause the 'publish' job manually to avoid accidental updates.

+## Docs

+Documentation for releases is kept in branches of the quarks-doc repo.
+Release docs are pushed to Cloudfoundry via Github Actions, as defined in the branch.

+On the release branch:
+* Use a unique app name in `manifest.yaml`.
+* Edit `.github/workflows/pages` branch to match the release branch.

+Be sure to adapt menus in all branches (`config.toml`) to match the new app URL.